sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>git-core</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Core package of git with minimal functionality
+Short desc    : Core package of git with minimal functionality
 URL          : https://git-scm.com/
-Лицензия     : GPLv2
+License      : GPLv2
-Описание     : Git is a fast, scalable, distributed revision control system with an
+Descript     : Git is a fast, scalable, distributed revision control system with an
              : unusually rich command set that provides both high-level operations
              : and full access to internals.
              :